-Overtime is not to be considered a normal feature in parish settings and time in lieu arrangements are preferred.
+Overtime is not to be considered a normal feature of parish employment and time in lieu arrangements are preferred.
 The notable exception is when part time employees fill in for full time employees during the latter's absence on annual leave.

-Notwithstanding anything in the above paragraph, an employer may, with the agreement of the employer, reach agreement with an employee or a number of employees of the parish to pay overtime at a rate of pay in excess of the ordinary rate of pay or to pay a set overtime allowance at an agreed rate to compensate for extra hours worked.
+Notwithstanding anything in the above paragraph, the employer may reach agreement with an employee or a number of employees of the employer to pay overtime at a rate of pay in excess of the ordinary rate of pay or to pay a set overtime allowance at an agreed rate to compensate for extra hours worked.

-Employees will record their starting and finishing times in the manner prescribed by the employer.
+Employees will record their starting and finishing hours in the manner prescribed by the employer.